GKatsagannis/RepSE-CBAMNet/README.md

         └── labels/ (empty)
 ```

-### Organizing Training and Validation Sets
-In MyDrive, create a folder named brain2.
+In MyDrive, create a folder named brain22.
-Inside brain2, create two subfolders: TRAIN and VAL.
+Inside brain22, create two subfolders: TRAIN and VAL.
 Inside both TRAIN and VAL, create two more subfolders: images and labels.
 Distribute the dataset as follows:
 1. Place 2,184 images and their corresponding labels in the TRAIN subfolders (images and labels).